How to Make Homemade Bacon Bits

 Bacon Bits Ingredients

 Homemade bacon bits couldn’t be easier to make!
-For this simple recipe, all you need is thick-cut bacon.
+This simple recipe requires just one ingredient—thick-cut bacon.
 Seriously, that’s it!

 How to Make the BEST Bacon Bits